aroceu/recs-template/README.md

 `/** Below are my recs.
 Delete them and replace with your own.
 (You can delete this line as well) **/`

-8. See **Basic Customizations** below to add your own recs.
+8. See **Basic Customizations** in the [full documentation](https://fan.kingdra.net/recs/) add your own recs.
 Once you've added them, you're mostly done with the `.html` file.
 (Some exceptions may apply.)

 9. Now, go to the rec templates' `style.css` and copy/paste everything into your own `style.css` file.
 Save it in the same folder as your `.html` file.

     - Note: Both the media and the fanfiction templates use the same style.css, so you only need one if you are using both templates and want them to feature the same colors/styling.

-    - If you would like them to be different, see **Advanced Customizations**.
+    - If you would like them to be different, see **Advanced Customizations** in the [full documentation](https://fan.kingdra.net/recs/).

 10. In `style.css`, modify the variables under `:root{}` to reflect colors, fonts, and other styles you prefer.
 This is not necessary if you would like your page to be styled like the preview.